gabrieljoelc/hazurea/EXAMPLE.md

 # Example Summary

+To run these examples, run `docker-compose up -d` and all requests can be posted to `http://localhost:8080/v1/graphql` in Postman as a `GraphQL` request.

+Unless otherwise specified, set the `x-hasura-admin-secret` header to `testsecret` to make auth simpler.

 ## Triggers

 This repo is set to up to showcase the features of Hasura that make it easy to integrate with traditional REST APIs